MartaTilman/SongGuesser/README.md

 `ETH_RPC_URL`, `CONTRACT_ADDRESS`, and `SUBMITTER_PRIVATE_KEY` are only needed if you want final game proofs anchored on-chain.
 Without them the game still works and the local blockchain audit log is still kept — anchoring is simply skipped.
 Anchoring also requires the `web3` Python package (`pip install web3`).

-`DATABASE_URL` is optional locally.
-If it is not set, the backend keeps using `backend/song_metadata_cache.json`.
-For deployment, set `DATABASE_URL` to an online PostgreSQL database URL, for example Render Postgres, Supabase, or Neon.
+`DATABASE_URL` is optional locally — without it the backend reads and writes `backend/song_metadata_cache.json`. **For deployment, `DATABASE_URL` is required.**
+The JSON cache is gitignored so it is never present on the deployed Render server;
+without a database URL the backend has no song storage and will fail to start a game.
-On first start with an empty database, the backend seeds the database from the local JSON cache, then stores newly discovered songs in PostgreSQL.
+Set it to a Supabase, Render Postgres, or Neon connection string (use port 6543 for Supabase with IPv4).
+On first start with an empty database the backend seeds itself from the local JSON cache, then stores all newly discovered songs in PostgreSQL.

 ## Blockchain Model